1989 Holly Farms 400

 The 1989 Holly Farms 400 was the 26th stock car race of the 1989 NASCAR Winston Cup Series season and the 40th iteration of the event.
 The race was originally scheduled to be held on Sunday, October 1, 1989, but due to rain throughout the race's weekend, the race was postponed until Sunday, October 15.
 The race was held in North Wilkesboro, North Carolina at the North Wilkesboro Speedway, a 0.625 mi oval short track.
 The race took the scheduled 400 laps to complete.
 On the final lap of the race, a battle between Richard Childress Racing driver Dale Earnhardt and King Racing driver Ricky Rudd that had been culminating since the final restart of the race on lap 398 came to a head.
 Heading into the first turn, Rudd would dive-bomb Earnhardt, which led Rudd into Earnhardt's car, spinning both cars.
 As a result of the spin, the third place driver at the time, Hendrick Motorsports driver Geoff Bodine, would manage to avoid the wreck and take the victory.
 The victory was Bodine's seventh career NASCAR Winston Cup Series victory and his only victory of the season.
+This would also prove to be Bodine's final win with Hendrick as Bofine would join Junior Johnson for 1990.
 Rudd and Earnhardt would finish ninth and tenth, respectively.

 In the driver's championship points battle, leader Rusty Wallace was able to increase his lead over Earnhardt by two points to make his lead over Earnhardt 37 points with three races left in the season.
 Had Earnhardt either won or taken second in the race, Earnhardt would have retaken the driver's championship lead from Wallace.